-This appendix provides details of assumptions and calculations used in our essay "Estimating China's Defense Spending: How To Get It Wrong (and Right)," Texas National Security Review, Summer 2024 [https://tnsr.org/2024/06/estimating-chinas-defense-spending-how-to-get-it-wrong-and-right/].
-Please see the full essay for footnotes and data sources.
+Please note that this appendix and the essay in War on The Rocks use World Bank purchasing power parity data that was updated after publication of our essay "Estimating China's Defense Spending: How To Get It Wrong (and Right)," Texas National Security Review, Summer 2024 [https://tnsr.org/2024/06/estimating-chinas-defense-spending-how-to-get-it-wrong-and-right/].
+Please see the full essay in Texas National Security Review for other footnotes and data sources.